Parcae

-In ancient Roman religion and myth, the Parcae (singular, Parca) were the female personifications of destiny who directed the lives (and deaths) of humans and gods.
+In ancient Roman religion and myth, the Parcae (singular: Parca) were the female personifications of destiny who directed the lives (and deaths) of humans and gods.
 They are often called the Fates in English, and their Greek equivalent were the Moirai.
 They did not control a person's actions except when they are born, when they die, and how much they suffer.

-Names and history

-The Parcae controlled the metaphorical thread of life of every mortal and immortal from birth to death.
+The Parcae recorded the metaphorical thread of life of every mortal and immortal from birth to death.
 Even the gods feared them, and by some sources Jupiter was also subject to their power.